Equis Bespoke Rallies FAQ

 What is NOT included in the rally fees?

-The following items are not normally included: Health Insurance, Travel Insurance, Personal Insurance, Ferry fees, Room upgrades, Porterage, Meals and drinks other than those stated, Admission and Attraction charges other than those stated, Fuel, Road Tolls please see the rally descriptions for full details of inclusions.
+The following items are not normally included: Taxi and Shuttle costs, Health Insurance, Travel Insurance, Personal Insurance, Ferry fees, Room upgrades, Porterage, Meals and drinks other than those stated, Admission and Attraction charges other than those stated, Fuel, Road Tolls please see the rally descriptions for full details of inclusions.

 What meals are included?